eed3si9n/herding-cats/docs/02/c.md

 }
 ```

-#### Checking laws from REPL
+#### Checking laws from the REPL

 This is based on a library called [Discipline][Discipline], which is a wrapper around ScalaCheck.
-We can run these tests from REPL with ScalaCheck.
+We can run these tests from the REPL with ScalaCheck.

 ```scala
 scala> import cats._, cats.std.all._